Business

 Whitewashing

-Every time you hear the word "EBITDA", just substitute it with "bullshit earnings".
-People who use "EBIDTA" are trying to con you or they are conning themselves.
+Every time you hear the word "EBITDA" (Earnings before Interest, Tax, Depreciation and Amortization), just substitute it with "bullshit earnings".
+People who use "EBITDA" are trying to con you or they are conning themselves.
 Charlie Munger – Vice Chairman of Berkshire Hathaway (1924-2023)

 Invert, always invert